 What information do I include in my "elevator pitch"?

 When you approach an employer, it's a good idea to be prepared with an elevator pitch to introduce yourself.
 First learn a bit about the organization and what types of opportunities they have available before you launch into your pitch.
 Clearly state your name, program of study and career mission in a short, concise statement.
-To practice, try writing a brand slogan or tag-line about yourself - less is more!
+The more you practice, the more natural and confident you will sound.

-If there is a long line of people waiting at a table, should I just drop off my resume?
+If there is a line of people waiting, should I just drop off my resume?

 NO!
-This is a networking and opportunities fair.
 It is important to connect with the organizations and learn about them rather than assume they will be interested in you.
 If you are truly interested in the organization, you should wait in line and engage in a genuine interaction.
 Career karma is real.
 Remember: people get jobs, resumes don't.

-How do I follow up after the fair is over?
+How do I follow up after the Career Fair?

-You are smart to send a thank-you note to all organizations with which you engaged in a quality conversation.
-Sent within days after the fair, this will gently remind the person of your potential value to their organization and spark continued conversation.
+It’s always smart to send a thank-you note to each organization with which you engaged in a quality conversation.
+Sent within days, this will gently remind the person of your potential value to their organization and spark continued conversation.
 Your role is to build your network.
 Consider asking for their permission to connect virtually through LinkedIn.